-Employees may use sick leave for diagnosis, care or treatment of existing health conditions or for preventative care for the employee or for covered family members.
+Employees may use sick leave for diagnosis, care or treatment of existing health conditions or for preventative care for the employee or for covered family members (child, parent, spouse, registered domestic partner, grandparent, grandchild, sibling, and designated person).
 Employees who are victims of domestic violence, sexual assault, or stalking may use paid sick leave for judicial assistance, medical attention, shelter or crisis center services, counseling, safety planning and temporary or permanent relocation.